Jonathan Demme's unrealized projects: The Stopwatch Gang

 After Philadelphia, Demme spent eighteen months developing The Stopwatch Gang, which he was set to direct and produce for TriStar in 1995.
 Adapted from Greg Weston's book by playwright Beth Henley, the project was to star Kenneth Branagh, Kate Winslet and Bono as the gang of real-life Canadian bank robbers.
 "It's a wonderful, hard-to-characterize movie, not exactly a comedy, not exactly a thriller," Demme said.
 "And it proved to be the kind of movie no one wanted to finance.
 We had Bono; we had Kate Winslet pre-Titanic.
 We had all the locations.
 And the studios wouldn't make it without a giant star."

+His Promised Land

+In 1996, His Promised Land: The Autobiography of John P. Parker, Former Slave and Conductor of the Underground Railroad was optioned by Tri-Star Pictures as a film project for Demme to direct.

 Untitled magic film

 In November 1998, Demme stated in an interview that filmmaker Paul Thomas Anderson would be writing a script for him to direct that was "set in the world of magic, against a carnival backdrop".
 Actor/magician Ricky Jay was also said to be working on the project.
 In 2000, Anderson confirmed his involvement, revealing that it was conceived from "left over stuff from a thing [Demme and I] were talking about a long, long time ago".
 By that point, Anderson surmised that the film was unlikely to be made, though he hinted at a possible future collaboration with Demme.